University College London

 - British Psychological Society (BPS)

-- Recognition of having completed a Foundation level course in systemic practice accredited by the Association for Family Therapy and Systemic Practice (AFT) – this applies to all trainees who successfully complete the DClinPsy course and course work required as part of the AFT accredited Foundation Course in Systemic Thinking and Practice.
+- Recognition of having completed a Foundation level course in Systemic Thinking and Practice accredited by the Association for Family and Systemic Psychotherapy (AFSP) if they successfully complete the DClinPsy course and course work required by the ASFP.

 The course also offers four pathways: